 This includes an improvement in our memory, executive function, reasoning and resolution.

-This is because the oxygenation and beneficial blood circulation are accompanied by tasks that the brain carries out, such as walking, coordination and lifting weight.
+This is because the oxygenation and beneficial blood circulation are accompanied by tasks that the brain carries out; tasks such as walking, coordination and lifting weight.

-Furthermore, it is known that walking quickly and exerting some kind of force and moderate resistance causes our liver to produce a type of hormone, which, in turn, helps communication between brain cells.
+Furthermore, it is known that walking quickly and exerting some kind of force and moderate resistance causes our liver to produce a type of hormone.
+In turn, this helps the communication between brain cells.